yuhuixu1993/BNET/README.md

 ## Citation

-If you use this toolbox or benchmark in your research, please cite this project.
+If you use BNET in your research, please cite this project.

 ```
 @article{BNET,